Jrayp/Moku/README.md

 ### Constructor Functions

+These functions return new moku maps.
+Moku maps are tables of tile values, and other relevant data.

 #### moku.new(width, height, tile_width, tile_height, tile_types, fill_type, [tilemap_url])
 Creates a new moku map from scratch.
 The `tile_types` argument must be of a specific form as shown in the example.
 The keys are chosen by the user, and should be descriptive names of the tiles that your moku map uses.
 Their associated values are the integer positions of that tiles base tile image in a tile source.